Timothy Tau: Writing

 Another one of Tau's short stories entitled "One Traveler" also won the Gold Key award from the Scholastic Art and Writing Awards and 2nd prize in the Samuel C. Irving Prize for American Wit and Humor, given at the University of California, Berkeley.
 Both "One Traveler" and "Land of Origin" were additionally finalists in the 2018 William Faulkner – William Wisdom Creative Writing Competition.

 Tau's experimental short story "For/Most/Of" is a triptych that is published in the 2018 book Chrysanthemum: Voices of the Taiwanese Diaspora.
 The story is split into three segments that respectively cover: (1) Kaohsiung, Taiwan in 1979 (the beginning of the Kaohsiung Incident or Formosa Incident); (2) Taipei, Taiwan in 2018; and (3) the high-tech hub of Hsinchu, Taiwan in the future year of 2056.

 Tau has also written a play entitled "Yellow Shakespeare" and developed it as part of the David Henry Hwang Writer's Institute (DHHWI) at East West Players.
 The play concerns the discovery of a long-lost Shakespeare play that is the first and only Shakespeare play to feature Asian characters, and is set in the same universe as his short story, "The Understudy," as it revolves around the same fictional theater company from the short story, the Exit Ghost Repertory (the name taken from a stage direction in Hamlet and the title of a novel by Philip Roth).
-A staged reading of an early version of the play was held at the DHHWI New Works Festival at the David Henry Hwang Theater in Los Angeles.
-In 2013, another reading of the play was staged at the DHHWI New Works Festival.
-In 2013, Tau also held a reading of another play entitled Bros/Hos/Foes at the DHHWI New Works Festival about two Asian American actors from different backgrounds trapped in a timeless space.
+A staged reading of an early version of the play was held at the DHHWI New Works Festival at the David Henry Hwang Theater in Los Angeles, and directed by Kelvin Han Yee.
+In 2013, another reading of the play was staged at the DHHWI New Works Festival and directed by Andy Lowe.
+In 2013, Tau also held a reading of another play entitled Bros/Hos/Foes at the DHHWI New Works Festival, again directed by Andy Lowe, about two Asian American actors from different backgrounds trapped in a timeless space.

 Tau is also a contributing writer to indieWire's The Playlist and writes film reviews and news articles for the site.
 He also conducts Q&A interviews at Hyphen magazine with leading Asian American writers, film directors, actors, musicians, and artists and has them discuss their latest projects, and is also a contributing writer to Screen Anarchy (formerly Twitch Film).
 Tau has also taught an Introduction to Screenwriting & TV Writing course at The Writer's Center, which has been featured on DCist.